Frama-C/Frama-C-snapshot/README.md

 Please ensure that your OPAM is version 1.2 or newer.

-If you are having trouble with some of Frama-C's dependencies (namely those related to the GUI), you can install the command-line version only:
+You can install the command-line version only:

     opam install frama-c-base